-Many in the scientific community have also raised concerns about the relationship between poor air quality and disadvantaged communities.
+Many in the scientific community have also raised concerns about the relationship between poor air quality and communities hit particularly hard by the recent COVID-19 pandemic.
+Early studies have shown or posited a connection between poor air quality and poor outcomes for patients affected by COVID-19 infections.
 While the CLCPA and other state energy policies emphasize the urgent need to address climate change, the legislation and similar state initiatives have also focused on addressing broader air pollution problems, as a matter of equity and environmental justice, particularly in disadvantaged communities "burdened by cumulative environmental pollution and other hazards that can lead to negative public health effects."
-Some of New York's dirtiest power plants are so-called "peaking" power plants, which operate on the hottest days of the year, and produce the most air pollution.
-These aforementioned power plants are often in low-income neighborhoods and communities of color in the New York City area.
-Harmful effects of air pollution are not limited to humans - the natural environment suffers negative air pollution impacts as well, ranging from acid rain and contamination of water sources, to crop and forest damage, in addition to the wide range of threats posed by climate change.
-Moreover, climate change poses a much broader range of threats to human health than simply air quality issues - according to the New York State Department of Environmental Conservation (NYSDEC) (NYSDEC, 2015), the projected effects of climate change "threaten the livability and economic vitality of many of New York's communities, as well as the health and safety of the residents of those communities" as a result of projected sea level rise, increased storms and storm-related damages, increased salinity in drinking water in communities along the Hudson River, expansion of invasive species and pests, droughts, heat waves, and cold events.
+Some of New York's dirtiest power plants are so-called "peaking" power plants which operate on the hottest days of the year, and produce the most air pollution, often in low-income neighborhoods and communities of color in the New York City area.
+Harmful effects of air pollution are not limited to humans the natural environment suffers negative air pollution impacts ranging from acid rain and contamination of water sources to crop and forest damage, in addition to the wide range of threats posed by climate change.
+Moreover, climate change poses a much broader range of threats to human health than simply air quality issues-according to the New York State Department of Environmental Conservation (NYSDEC) (NYSDEC, 2015), the projected effects of climate change "threaten the livability and economic vitality of many of New York's communities, as well as the health and safety of the residents of those communities" as a result of projected sea level rise, increased storms and storm-related damages, increased salinity in drinking water in communities along the Hudson River, expansion of invasive species and pests, droughts, and heat waves and cold events.